 Consider other options

-If your transaction is urgent and AePS is experiencing downtime, you might need to explore other ways to access your money.
+If your transaction is urgent and AePS is experiencing downtime, you may need to explore other ways to access your money.
 This could include visiting an ATM, a traditional bank branch, or using alternative digital payment methods if they are available and suitable for your needs.

 Here’s a quick comparison of options during AePS downtime: